Causal Inference with Corrupted Data: Measurement Error, Missing Values, Discretization, and Differential Privacy

-We make several innovations relative to previous work in the PCR error-in-variables literature.
-First, we propose an error-in-variable regression estimator that does not clean the test covariates, so we must develop a new theory of implicit data cleaning.
-Second, we define and analyze a new norm of convergence which we will subsequently use in causal inference.
-See Appendix~\ref{sec:regression} for a comparison of our norm with the norms in previous work.
+We make several innovations relative to previous work on PCR.
+First, we propose an error-in-variable regression estimator that does not clean the test covariates, and we develop a new theory of implicit data cleaning.
+Second, we define a new norm of convergence which we subsequently use in causal inference.
+Appendix~\ref{sec:regression_proof} compares our norm with those in previous work.
 Third, we allow for dependence of missingness across variables and for different probabilities of missingness across variables.
 This flexibility is realistic for Census data.
 Fourth, we consider a nonlinear regression function $\gamma_0$ that is approximated by a nonlinear dictionary of basis functions $b$.
-The dictionary of basis functions is important for causal inference, since it allows for treatment effect heterogeneity, and it requires a novel characterization of which nonlinearities do not compound data corruption too much.
+The dictionary of basis functions is important for causal inference because it allows for treatment effect heterogeneity, and it requires a novel characterization of which nonlinearities do not compound data corruption too much.